Conservation Biology Undergraduate Certificate

-The Certificate in Conservation Biology is a multidisciplinary program of study integrating theoretical and applied topics associated with conservation biology.
+The Certificate in Conservation is a multidisciplinary program of study integrating theoretical and applied topics associated with conservation biology.
 The certificate is intended for undergraduate students with majors in biology or in any other field who wish to develop a specialization in conservation.
-The certificate is offered by the Department of Biology in cooperation with the departments of Anthropology, Economics, History, Philosophy, and Political Science.
-Building on a core curriculum, students can elect courses from these departments to complete their requirements.
+The certificate is offered by the Department of Biology in cooperation with the departments of Economics, History, Political Science, Social Work, and Sociology.
+Building on a core curriculum, students can select courses from these departments to complete their requirements.
 Regularly enrolled undergraduates at UMSL or individuals with baccalaureate degrees who wish to receive a Certificate in Conservation Biology are eligible to participate in the conservation certificate program.
-To participate, students should design their program in consultation with their regular academic advisor and the Biology faculty professor of record for the certificate program.
-Guidelines for admission to the certificate program are also available.
+To participate, students must contact the director and seek course approval.
 Individuals with baccalaureate degrees who are interested in this certificate must apply to the university as unclassified undergraduates.
-The certificate requires completion of 21 credit hours, outlined below.
-Students should consult the Bulletin with regard to prerequisites for any of the courses listed here.

 Core Courses | ||